 I am an Assistant Professor and A. Leicester Hyde Professor of Community and Regional Planning at the University of Nebraska - Lincoln, a Fellow at the Center for Great Plains Studies and affiliate faculty of the Nebraska Transportation Center.
 I teach courses at both the graduate and undergraduate levels in transportation planning, land use, urban design, and research methods.
-My research interests include travel behavior, sustainability, walking and bicycling, and new technologies at the intersection of urban design and transportation planning.
+My research interests include active transportation, social justice, and technology at the intersection of urban design and planning.

 Recent work includes: the interaction between "carrots and sticks" in travel behavior decisions, social media tools and equitable community engagement, and the phenomenon of "scofflaw bicycling" - why bicyclists break the rules of the road and why drivers respond in aggressive ways to bicyclists.